Iamchwill/TravelingSalesmen/README.md

 # TravelingSalesmen

 Scanner to find the number of cities;
-Mathematical method:

 Parsing:
-if city isn't in array, add it; then length array
+if city isn't in array, add it; then length array gives you number of cities;

 Start(3):